rchavarria/rchavarria.github.com/_posts/2020-10-20-your-money-your-life.markdown

 No te sientas culpable, simplemente, amplía esos *círculos de compasión*

-   5 Getting It Out in the Open

-   Step 5: Making Life Energy Visible

-   In step 5 you make visible the results of the previous steps, plotting them on a graph

-   How do you motivate yourself to keep going?
+#### Capítulo 5: Sacarlo a la luz

+##### Paso 5: Hacer visible la energía vital

+En este paso haremos visibles los resultados de los pasos anteriores, mostrando los datos en un gráfico

-   Dezspis de tres meSes siguiendo el pkan...
-Como mantienes la motivaxion
+Después de meses siguiendo el plan... ¿cómo mantienes la motivación?

-   three keys:

-   Make it a habit rather than a choice.

-1. Make it a habit rather than a choice.
-   You have a system and you follow the system

-2. Be accountable to someone else.
+1. Haciendo que sea un hábito, en lugar de una elección.
+Tienes un sistema, y lo que haces es seguir ese sistema
+2. Rinde cuentas a alguien

-3. Chart.
+3. Visibilízalo

-   MAKING YOUR WALL CHART

-Step 5 entails setting up a graph of your income and your expenses,

-large enough to accommodate three to five years of data.

-At the end of each month you will plot the figures for your total monthly income and total monthly expenses.

-the real learning—and the real fun—comes as you plot your figures month by month, year by year.

-THE INITIAL PURGE AND SPLURGE CYCLE

-They concentrate daily on that expenses line,
+El gráfico a crear debe ser lo suficientemente grande como para poder albergar de 3 a 5 años de datos

+Al final de cada mes, sitúa los datos del total de ingresos y el total de gastos en la gráfica

+El verdadero aprendizaje (y la diversión) viene de ir mostrando los números en lá gráfica mes a mes, año a año

+**El ciclo inicial de purga y despilfarro**

 Cuando el primer mes resulta que gastas mas de lo que ganas.
-Tu primwra instinto seta el de recortar los gastos a lo vestia

-This kind of austerity, however, isn’t sustainable.

-with money will happen over time.
-By observing your reactions to your Wall Chart instead of getting upset about it, you will be clearing away the attitudes and beliefs that got you where you are today.

-By observing your reactions to your Wall Chart instead of getting upset about it, you will be clearing away the attitudes and beliefs that got you where you are today.
-Emn lugar de corregit inmediatamente tu comportamiento.
-Simplemente observa los nu.meros mes a mes

-HOW THE THREE QUESTIONS CAN SAVE YOU MONEY

-Automatic Lowering of Expenses

-Question 1 is: “Did I receive fulfillment, satisfaction, and value in proportion to life energy spent?”
-Asking this question every month about each of your spending categories increases your consciousness about your choices

-Now you can be in line with yourself—you’re neither fighting yourself nor trying to buy happiness and satisfaction.

-Alignment and Personal Integration

-question 2 each month: “Is this expenditure of life energy in alignment with my values and life purpose?”

-This is a feedback system for integrity.

-The data on how you spend your life energy provides a nitty-gritty, tangible measure of that integrity,

-Often expenses will go down with this question because so many unconscious expenses are simply emotional or cultural programs

-The subtle but effective process of reinforcement (spend money on X = feel good; spend money on Y = feel bad) actually works; it serves to break robotic spending patterns.

-third question, “How might this expenditure change if I didn’t have to work for money?” can further affect your expense line.

-WHAT ABOUT “UNUSUAL” MONTHS?

-For one thing, you may recognize that every month is an unusual month.

-Another strategy would be to prorate annual expenses over the whole twelve months.

-GETTING YOUR FINANCES OUT IN THE OPEN

-Accountability.

-Open the subject with friends via a Money Talk.

-your relationship with money.
-The chart becomes a representation of how well you are living your values, something that reflects the care you are taking with every decision about your material world.

-It becomes a source of pride—not arrogance,

-The degree of your discomfort is a measure of the degree of your financial disease.

-Como ge sientes si muestras el grafico a todo el mikndo?
-Bien mal...

-FINANCIAL INDEPENDENCE AS A BY-PRODUCT OF DOING THE STEPS

-Financial Independence Is Getting Out of Debt

-Often they don’t even realize what a burden debt is until it disappears.

-Debt has become the American way, making it hard to see that it is debt that chains us to our jobs.

-Getting out of debt, then, is one form of Financial Independence.

-Once you’re out of debt, you have choices.

-Savings are another form of Financial Independence.

-Veras muy claramente los ahoros en tu grafico de fastos y ingresos Becoming a Super Saver
-Ask yourself how you would spend your time if you could take a year off with pay. discover the possibilities of what you would choose to do if you had enough savings that you didn’t need paid employment for one year.
-ALL THIS FROM A GRAPH?
-Part of Financial Intelligence is the continuing awareness of your earning, spending, and saving patterns over time.
-It is a constant reminder of your commitment to transform your relationship with money.
-It is a feedback system, showing you at a glance, clearly and graphically, your current status and your progress toward your goal. inspiration, an experience of satisfaction with the progress you’re making motivation, harder) to lie to yourself about your progress in the presence of your Wall Chart. continuing suggestion that you honor your life energy. can stimulate your interest in personal finance,
+Tu primer instinto es el de recortar los gastos a lo bestia (purga)

+Esta clase de austeridad, sin embargo, no es sostenible.
+Seguramente después venga un período de *despilafarro*, para compensar lo que no gastaste el mes austero

+En lugar de corregir inmediatamente tu comportamiento, simplemente observa los números mes a mes.
+Observa, no reacciones (todavía)

+**Cómo ahorrar dinero con las 3 preguntas**

+La primera pregunta era: *¿recibí reconocimiento, satisfacción y valor en proporción a la energía vital gastada?*

+Responder a esta pregunta cada mes para cada una de las categorías de gastos incrementa tu percepción y conocimiento de las elecciones que haces

+Ahora puedes estar alineado contigo mismo, ya no estás luchando contigo mismo ni estás intentando comprar la felicidad ni la satisfacción

+La segunda pregunta: *¿este gasto en energía vital está alineado con mis valores y propósito en la vida?* es un sistema de retroalimentación para tu integridad

+Los datos sobre cómo gastas tu energía vital proporciona una medida tangible de esa integridad

+Normalmente, los gastos descienden al hacernos esta pregunta, porque muchos gastos inconscientes son simplemente emocionales o culturales

+El siguiente proceso de refuerzo funciona: gasto dinero en X, me siento bien; gasto dinero en Y, me siento mal

+**¿Qué pasa con los meses _fuera de lo normal_?**

+Hay que reconocer que cada mes tiene algo, aunque solo sea una cosa, que hace que sea *fuera de lo normal*.
+No hay dos meses iguales, no hay un mes *normal*

+También se puede prorratear un gasto anual entre los 12 meses

+**Hacer públicas tus finanzas**

+Es la forma básica de rendir cuentas (*accountability*)

+Puedes sacar el tema con los amigos en una de esas conversaciones sobre el dinero o *money talk*

+La gráfica se convierte en una representación de cómo de bien estás viviendo tus valores, algo que refleja el cuidado con el que tomas con cada decisión sobre el mundo material

+Se convierte en una fuente de orgullo, no de arrogancia

+El grado de disconformidad es una medida del grado de *enfermedad financiera*

+¿Cómo te sientes cuando muestras el gráfico a todo el mundo?
+Bien...
+Mal...
+Avergonzado...

+**Independencia financiera como un sub-producto de seguir los pasos**

+Independencia financiera es saldar toda la deuda

+La gente no se da cuenta de la carga que resulta una deuda, hasta que se la quitan de encima

+La deuda se ha convertido en el *camino americano*, lo que hace muy difícil darnos cuenta de que la deuda es lo que nos encadena a nuestros trabajos

+Así pues, saldar la deuda es una forma de indenpendencia financiera

+Una vez que estás libre de deuda, tienes elecciones

+Los ahorros son otra forma de indenpendencia financiera

+En el gráfico de ingresos y gastos, verás muy fácilmente esos ahorros

+Pregúntate en qué usarías tu tiempo si pudieras tomarte un año sabático con todos los gastos pagados.
+Descubrirás las posibilidades de lo que podrías elegir hacer si tuvieras suficientes ahorros para no tener que trabajar durante un año

+**Todo esto a partir de un gráfico**

+Parte de la inteligencia financiera es la contínua conciencia de tus ingresos, gastos y patrones de ahorro a lo largo del tiempo

+Es un recordatorio constante de tu compromiso a transformar tu relación con el dinero

+Es un sistema de retroalimentación, que te muestra de un vistazo, de forma clara y gráfica, dónde estas y tu progreso hacia tu objetivo

+Experiencia de satisfacción con el progreso que vas haciendo

+Motivación

+Es más difícil mentirte a tí mismo sobre el progreso que vas haciendo, lo puedes ver directamente en la gráfica

+Es la recomendación contínua de que honras tu energía vital

+Puede estimular tu interés por las finanzas personales

 Como esta a la vista de todos.
-Todos te pregintaran y tendras grandes conversacoones it enlists continuing support.
+Todos te preguntarán y tendrás grandes conversaciones
-FINAL INSPIRATION FROM LINDA AND MIKE LENICH

-SUMMARY OF STEP 5
-MONEY TALK QUESTIONS
-Social support is a key to behavior change.
-How much money do you need to be happy?
-What or who can help you change your relationship with money?
-What might change if you could know what others—a friend, date, boss, stranger—earn?
-What motivates you to save?
-What helps you save money?
-6 The American Dream—on a Shoestring
+> El componente social es clave para cambios de comportamiento

+#### Capítulo 6: el sueño americano (pendiente de un hilo)

 simplicity and minimalism

 tidying up

 spark joy,

 frugality

 Intenta usar una palabra para indicar el estado de tener suficiente oero no demasiado.
-El estado ideal descrito al ppio THE PLEASURES OF FRUGALITY
+El estado ideal descrito al ppio

+THE PLEASURES OF FRUGALITY

 Frugality is enjoying the virtue of getting good value for every minute of your life energy and from everything you have the use of.

 Se invrnta esta defibicipn

 Frugality means enjoying what we have.

 There’s a word in Spanish that encompasses all this: aprovechar.

 It means to use something wisely—be

-For many of life’s pleasures it may be far better to use something than to possess it young people today seem less wedded to their stuff than prior generations. being frugal and being happy with having enough means that more will be available for others.
+For many of life’s pleasures it may be far better to use something than to possess it

+young people today seem less wedded to their stuff than prior generations.

+being frugal and being happy with having enough means that more will be available for others.

-Step 6: Valuing Your Life Energy—Minimizing Spending This step involves the intelligent use of your life energy (money) and the conscious lowering or elimination of expenses.
+Step 6: Valuing Your Life Energy—Minimizing Spending

+This step involves the intelligent use of your life energy (money) and the conscious lowering or elimination of expenses.

-Frugality is about enjoyment, not penny-pinching! hay que ahorrar pero hay que disfrutarde la vda de life energy ONE SURE WAY TO SAVE MONEY
+Frugality is about enjoyment, not penny-pinching!

+hay que ahorrar pero hay que disfrutarde la vda de life energy

+ONE SURE WAY TO SAVE MONEY

-Stop Trying to Impress Other People plus others are likely so busy trying to impress you that they will, at best, not notice your efforts. others are likely so busy trying to impress you that they will, at best, not notice your efforts.
+Stop Trying to Impress Other People

+plus others are likely so busy trying to impress you that they will, at best, not notice your efforts.

+others are likely so busy trying to impress you that they will, at best, not notice your efforts.

 TEN SURE WAYS TO SAVE MONEY

 1. Don’t Go Shopping

    men tended to buy while drunk and women while bored or sad, with both genders doing it when angry.
    Don’t use shopping as a reward, a relief, or entertainment.

 2. Live Within Your Means
    To live within your means is to buy only what you can prudently afford, Vamos.
 No endeudarte.
 Como hacian nuestros padres.
 Qie vivian con lo q podian pagar wait until you have the money before you buy something.

 3. Take Care of What You Have
    There is one thing we all have that we want to last a long time: our bodies.
    Cuida de tu cuerpo y ahorraras en muchis gastos medicos Extend this principle to all your possessions.
    Mantenimientos preventivoa de tus herramientas.
 Xoche.
 Casa...
    We need to rewire our brains to think repair rather than replace.

 4. Wear It Out
    Think how much money you would save if you simply decided to use things even 20 percent longer.
    Usa un año mas tu cocje.
 Un invierno mas el abrigo.
 Un mes mas las zapatillas ask, before trashing something, whether there might be another way to use part or all of it.

 5. Do It Yourself
    “Can I do this myself?
 What would it take to learn how?
-Would it be a useful skill to know?” reverse that trend, just ask yourself, when you’re about to hire an expert: “Can I do this myself?
+Would it be a useful skill to know?” reverse that trend, just ask yourself, when you’re about to hire an expert:
+   “Can I do this myself?
 What would it take to learn how?
 Would it be a useful skill to know?” when you’re about to hire an expert: “Can I do this myself?
 What would it take to learn how?
 Would it be a useful skill to know?”

 6. Anticipate Your Needs

 With enough lead time you will likely find the items you need at a cheaper price.

 Keep a list of things you anticipate needing in the coming year.

-Anticipating your needs also eliminates one of the biggest threats to your frugality: impulse buying.
+Anticipating your needs also eliminates one of the biggest threats to your
+frugality: impulse buying.

 7. Research Value, Quality, Durability, Multiple Use, and Price

 8. Buy It for Less

 Comparison-shop:

 metasearch sites or browser add-ons that allow you to check pricing on many sites

 Bargain:

 You can ask for discounts anywhere, anytime.

 Regatear?

 Haggling

 You can also buy it used.

 9. Meet Your Needs Differently substitution isn’t deprivation; it’s about getting creative. when it’s creative, also reminds us that what we seek when we buy something new is to change a feeling state. what we seek when we buy something new is to change a feeling state.
    “When you feel a desire to shop, take time to trace it back to the need

 10. Follow the Nine Steps of This Program
     SAVING ON THE BASICS
     From Penny-Pinching to Smart Saving